remus-selea/scentdb/README.md

 The backend of an online fragrance database cataloguing and presenting perfumes, perfumers, brands and aromas all of which are to be searchable.
 ScentDB aspires to provide a comprehensive set of resources about fragrances through a REST API.

-## Building the ScentDB locally
+## Building and starting ScentDB locally

-1. Clone this Git repository.
-1. Go to the project root directory.
+1. Open a terminal in the root directory of the project.
-1. Build the project with `gradlew clean assemble`.
+2. Build the project with `gradlew clean assemble`.

-## Starting ScentDB locally

-Set the active spring profile to `h2`.

-TODO
+3. Build the application docker image with `docker build .`.
+4. Start the application stack with `docker-compose up`.